Usage

 Logs and Tags

-endpoint provides the last 1000 log lines for monitoring and debugging.
+/logsendpoint provides the last 1000 log lines for monitoring and debugging.
 See the Logging page for details and best practices.- Tags are dynamic metadata exposed by the worker (e.g., Chrome version, AI model used), accessible via

-with authentication or from the dashboard of the Load Balancer.
+/healthwith authentication or from the dashboard of the Load Balancer.
 See the Tags page for usage and examples.

 OpenAPI & Swagger Documentation

-The Base Worker automatically exposes interactive API documentation endpoints if the OPENAPI_ENABLED
+The Base Worker automatically exposes interactive API documentation endpoints if the OPENAPI_ENABLED environment variable is set to true (default).

 -